OksanaPR/TestingSkyscanner/README.md

-# TestingSkyscanner
+# TestingBooking
-This is an example on how to test websites with Robot framework and Python
+This is an example on how to test websites with Robot framework, Selenium WebDriver and Python